jaredpalmer/formik/website/versioned_docs/version-1.2.0/guides/react-native.md

 );
 ```

-As you can see above, the notable differences between using Formik with React
+As you can see above, the notable differences between using Formik&trade; with React
 DOM and React Native are:

 1. Formik's `props.handleSubmit` is passed to a `<Button onPress={...} />`